strangelove-ventures/web3-mcp/README.md

 ### Network Selection
 For EVM operations, you can specify the network by name (ethereum, base, arbitrum, optimism, bsc, polygon, avalanche).
 The tool will automatically use the appropriate RPC endpoint and network configuration.

+### UTXO Chain Data Providers
+The tool uses several data providers for UTXO chains:
+- BlockCypher
+- SoChain
+- Haskoin (for Bitcoin Cash)

+You can configure API keys for these providers in the .env file for better rate limits.

 ## Development

 To modify or extend the tool:

-1. Source code is in the `src` directory
+1. Source code is in the \`src\` directory
-2. Chain-specific code in `src/chains`
+2. Chain-specific code in \`src/chains\`
-3. Run `npm run build` after making changes
+3. Run \`npm run build\` after making changes
 4. Use TypeScript for all new code

 ## Contributing